The Random Habits That Saved My Battery

 Cheap chargers aren’t worth it.

 They can overheat or charge unevenly.
 I tried one once, and the phone got hot enough to worry me.
-Now I just stick to the original charger—not risking another hot phone scare.
+Now I just stick to the original charger not risking another.

 Switch off what you don’t need.